adara-consortium/meeting-minutes/README.md

 ## What?

 This repository would serve as home for the meeting minutes from the Adara Consortium, currently up for election in the Cardano Constitutional Committee elections.
-This repository is provided as an example of what you could expect from us as potential CC member.
+This repository is provided as an example of what you could expect from us as a potential CC member.
-For now, you can find a PDF file of expanded answers to the question posed in the [X Space](https://twitter.com/cryptstitution/status/1935004800762171780?s=46&t=rsloLLNphLAhp8oNE_y5Yw) hosted by [Matthew Capps](https://x.com/cryptstitution) on 2025-06-17.
+For now, you can find a PDF file of expanded answers to the questions posed in the [X Space](https://twitter.com/cryptstitution/status/1935004800762171780?s=46&t=rsloLLNphLAhp8oNE_y5Yw) hosted by [Matthew Capps](https://x.com/cryptstitution) on 2025-06-17.

 ## Who?